Program Summary - Spring 2021

 - Be inspired by Surrealism, its thought-provoking purpose and its commentary on 20th century Europe.

-- Enjoy ‘walk and sketch’ outings in Madrid’s boulevards, squares and parks with your Irish Gap Year Program leaders.
+- Enjoy ‘walk and sketch’ outings in Madrid’s plazas, squares and parks with your Irish Gap Year Program leaders.
 We’ll bring our favourite art supplies to capture the essence of Madrid in watercolour and pencil.

 - Tour Madrid’s ever-evolving, politically charged, street-art with local artists in the Malasana barrio as we learn about the current events and issues facing the city through its infamous graffiti murals.